 In the past, MPVs and larger van-based models have lacked the equipment of flashier SUVs.
-But this is no longer the case: Bluetooth, ESP and ABS braking and Automatic Post-Collision Braking are commonplace, and you can pay more for things like more upmarket interiors.
+But this is no longer the case: Bluetooth, ESP and ABS braking and Automatic Post-Collision Braking are commonplace, and you can pay more for things like more upmarket interiors and trims.

 Beauty is in the eye of the beholder - but let's face it, SUVs look sportier.
+A top-of-the-line Range Rover will also out-style the most stylish people carrier.
 That said, MPVs are a lot sleeker and less boxy than they once were.
-However in this discussion, practicality tends to trump looks.

 In terms of SUVs, an entry-level Nissan Qashqai or Peugeot 3008 will set you back less, while a Volvo XC90 bursting with options could easily double the cost.

 For the MPV buyer on a budget, the Citroen Picasso or the Ford C-MAX are good options.
 And you can pick up a three-year-old Golf SV for under £14,000.